yhzhang0128/egos-2000/references/README.md

 | 0x8000_2000 | 0x8000_3FFF | RW- A      | DTIM, 8KB         | Earth layer and grass layer stack                          |
 | 0x8000_4000 | 0x8001_FFFF | RW- A      | DTIM, 112KB       | MMU cache of physical frames for suspended grass processes |

-The first 1MB of the microSD card is used as 256 physical frames by the MMU for paging (see `earth/cpu_mmu.c`).
+On the Arty board, the first 1MB of the microSD card is used as 256 physical frames by the MMU for paging (see `earth/cpu_mmu.c`).

 **Selected memory-mapped I/O regions**